Mathmode/Optimizing-VPINNs-Using-LS/README.md

-# Optimizing VPINNs Using LS
+# Optimizing Variational Physics-Informed Neural Networks Using Least Squares

-Pieces of code for the experiments described in the manuscript **"Optimizing Variational Physics-Informed Neural Networks Using Least Squares"**, available at [https://arxiv.org/pdf/2407.20417](https://arxiv.org/pdf/2407.20417).
+Pieces of code for the experiments described in the manuscript **"Optimizing Variational Physics-Informed Neural Networks Using Least Squares"**, whose preprint is available at [https://arxiv.org/pdf/2407.20417](https://arxiv.org/pdf/2407.20417).

 The code is organized into independent and self-contained sections as follows: